 The COVID-19 pandemic presents major challenges to undergraduate learning, especially for first-year students who are just entering university life.
 In fall 2020, three Berkley Center faculty helped new students build the intellectual skills and community necessary to thrive at Georgetown by teaching first-year seminars that tackled tough questions, ranging from the search for self to the international response to the COVID-19 pandemic.

-Senior Fellow Paul Elie and Managing Director Michael Kessler will each teach an Ignatius Seminar, a flagship course for first-year students in the College designed to create a small intellectual community.
-Katherine Marshall, a senior fellow at the center, will teach an SFS Proseminar, a required course that allows new students to develop critical approaches to the study of global issues.
+Senior Fellow Paul Elie and Executive Director Michael Kessler each taught an Ignatius Seminar, a flagship course for first-year students in the College designed to create a small intellectual community.
+Katherine Marshall, a senior fellow at the center, taught an SFS Proseminar, a required course in the School of Foreign Service that allows new students to develop critical approaches to the study of global issues.

 “Part of the design for the first-year seminars is to introduce students to the challenges and opportunities of a liberal arts education in a small setting with close faculty and peer contact,” says Kessler.
 “The seminars build intellectual and dialogical capabilities that will serve students well as they read a variety of texts, as well as in their future jobs and community engagements.”

 Elie taught an Ignatius Seminar on The Search, exploring different approaches to the personal search in the literature of our time.
 Reflecting on the search can be transformative for first-year students as they develop as writers.